-Procedures for readmission apply to those students who have previously attended Centenary, left the College for a period of at least six months and have not attended college elsewhere during the interim.
+Procedures for readmission apply to those students who have previously attended Centenary, left the University for a period of one year and have not attended college elsewhere during the interim.
 Students who have attended college elsewhere during their absence from Centenary are reviewed under both the transfer admission procedures and specific readmission procedures.
 Readmission is not automatic.
 Students seeking readmission to Centenary should contact the SPS Admissions Office to initiate the process.
 Official transcripts from all institutions attended in the interim must be forwarded to the SPS Admissions Office.
-No additional application fees are charged for readmission students.